dozintech/alx-system_engineering-devops/command_line_for_the_win/README.md

-# COMMAND LINE CHALLENGE :egg:
+# COMMAND LINE CHALLENGE :ant:

 Command Line Challenge is a pretty cool game.
-As you play the questions are becomes increasingly complicated.
-It’s a good training that will help to improve your bash skills.
+As you progress the questions become increasingly complicated.
+It’s a good excercise that will help to improve your bash skills.
 Have fun!